Kubernetes has a collection of strategies that provide ways to define access to services running in a cluster.

 The following sections will explain the various types of service currently supported and where these might typically be used.

-Before looking further at the types of ingress available to us lets create a simple 1 replica Nginx application based on the default Nginx image.
+Before looking further at the types of inbound control available to us let’s create a simple 1 replica Nginx application based on the default Nginx image.
 This will spin up the default Nginx container that will listen, by default, on port 80.

 cat <<EOF > nginx-app.yaml --- apiVersion: apps/v1 kind: Deployment metadata: name: nginx-test-app labels: app: nginx-app spec: replicas: 1 selector: matchLabels: app: nginx-app template: metadata: labels: app: nginx-app spec: containers: - name: nginx image: nginx:latest ports: - containerPort: 80 EOF kubectl apply -f nginx-app.yaml